mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 Almost any single statement can precede the condition, separated from it by a semicolon.
 However, typically an assignment statement is used.
-The scope of the assigned variable is the `if` block, including the `else` block if present.
+The scope of the assigned variables are the `if` block, including the `else` block if present.
 For example:

 ```go